 Credit Suitability and Assessment

-- it is likely you could not fulfill or only do so with substantial hardship, your financial obligations to us under the contract; or
+- it is likely you could not fulfil or only do so with substantial hardship, your financial obligations to us under the contract; or

 - you could only meet your financial objective to us by selling your family’s main home; or